alpacahq/typescript-sdk/README.md

 })();
 ```

+What about auth?
+That's handled by the client during WebSocket subscription.
+So you can get back to building 😉.

 ## Need Help?

 The primary maintainer of this project is (myself) [@117](https://github.com/117) 🫡.
 Feel free to reach out on [Slack](https://alpaca-community.slack.com/join/shared_invite/zt-2ebgo7i1f-HbNoBjPWZ_bX72IVQTkcwg) or by opening an issue on this repo.
 I'm happy to help with any questions or issues you may have.